Marek’s Disease in Chickens (2023 Updates)

 These stages are similar to the phases of the human herpes virus.

 Hatcheries rely on automated vaccination technology to execute in ovo injections with surgical precision.
 If injecting the egg is not an option, vaccination on hatching day is an alternative.
-Keep the chicks isolated and apply proper biosecurity so they won’t come in contact with the virus before they start to develop immunity.
+Keep the chicks isolated and apply proper biosecurity so they won’t come in contact with the virus before developing immunity.

-Vaccine distribution is targeting big hatcheries, and not all areas have singular doses available for backyard chickens.
+Vaccine distribution targets big hatcheries.
+Not all areas have singular doses available for backyard chickens.
 If that’s the case for you, the best way to get vaccinated chickens is to buy them at a hatchery.

 Vaccination will never prevent infections, but it will reduce the severity of the symptoms and significantly improve recovery.